stefonarch/LXQt-Wayland-files/lxqt-panel.md

 if [ "$(cat /sys/class/leds/input3\:\:scrolllock/brightness)" == "1" ]; then echo ' DE';else echo ' US'; fi
 ```

+For more than 2 layouts see [togglelayout](https://github.com/stefonarch/LXQt-Wayland-files/blob/main/scripts/togglelayout) (labwc only but could be adapted to others).

 ###  Colorpicker

 Install [hyprpicker](https://github.com/hyprwm/hyprpicker) and create a `colorpicker.desktop` file in  `~/.local/share/applications: